Latest update: 10 February, 2026

 Is AI governance mandatory?

 AI governance is not currently mandatory worldwide, but compliance is becoming increasingly important with the introduction of new laws and regulations in various regions.
 Whether AI governance is mandatory depends on the jurisdiction and the specific context in which people use AI.
-You have to deal with, among other things:
+There is a lot to consider, as you can see below:

 International guidelines and standards